krzysiubera/sawtooth-wave-hdl/README.md

-Generator of sawtooth wave written using myhdl package and converted to VHDL.
+Generator of sawtooth wave written using Python's myhdl package.
+The design was later converted to VHDL and Verilog.

 ## Structure of files:
 - sawtooth_signal.py - architecture of the block generating sawtooth signal